rust-lang/rfcs/text/0000-usize-panic-overflow.md

 - Is the performance really within the acceptable bounds?
 What are the acceptable bounds?
-- Do we need a method for obtaining the previous behavior of `panic` in `debug` builds, but no checks in `release` builds?
+- Do we need a method for obtaining the previous behavior of `panic` in `debug_assertions` builds, but no checks in `release` builds?
 None of the overflow methods currently provide this behavior, and so for people who explicitly want it, under this proposal they'd need to write their own.
 - Are additional options for controlling overflow behavior at the sub-crate level required?